techschool/simplebank/README.md

 - Record all balance changes to each of the accounts.
 - Perform a money transfer between 2 accounts.

 The programming language we will use to develop the service is Golang, but the course is not just about coding in Go.
 You will learn a lot of different topics regarding backend web development.
-They are presented throughout the course in 5 sections:
+They are presented in 5 sections:

 1. In the 1st section, you will learn deeply about how to design the database, generate codes to talk to the DB in a consistent and reliable way using transactions, understand the DB isolation levels, and how to use it correctly in production.
 Besides the database, you will also learn how to use docker for local development, how to use Git to manage your codes, and how to use GitHub Action to run unit tests automatically.